Representations and evaluation strategies for feasibly approximable functions: Bounded division for piecewise polynomials

 \begin{Algorithm}[Bounded Division] \begin{itemize} \item Input: A non-constant polynomial $P \in \D[x]$ with $P(x) \geq 1$ on $[-1,1]$.
 An accuracy requirement $n \in \N$. \item Output: A piecewise polynomial approximation to $1/P$ on $[-1,1]$ to error $2^{-n}$. \item Procedure: \begin{itemize} \item Compute a Lipschitz constant $\ell$ of $P$ using Proposition \ref{Proposition: Polynomial Lipschitz constant} and use it to compute an upper bound on the range of $P$ of the form $[1, 2^r]$ for some $r \in \N$. \item Use Theorem \ref{Theorem: polynomial equation solving} to compute interval upper bounds on the solutions to the equations

-to error $2^{-r - 4}/\ell$.
-By this we mean a list of intervals such that each interval contains a solution, each solution is contained in an interval, and each interval has diameter at most $2^{-r - 4}/\ell$. \item Sort the intervals together with the boundary points (viewed as degenerate intervals) in ascending order to get a list
+to error $2^{-r - 3}/\ell$.
+By this we mean a list of intervals such that each interval contains a solution, each solution is contained in an interval, and each interval has diameter at most $2^{-r - 3}/\ell$. \item Sort the intervals together with the boundary points (viewed as degenerate intervals) in ascending order to get a list

-If two intervals should overlap, refine them such that they are either disjoint or their union has diameter smaller than $2^{-r - 4}/\ell$.
-In the latter case replace them with their union. \item Compute a linear $2^{-r - 3}$-interpolation $Q_0$ of $1/P$ at the centres of the intervals. \item Let $N = \lceil\log_2(3n)\rceil + 1$. \item For $k = 1, \dots, N$: \begin{itemize} \item Put $Q_{k + 1} = 2Q_k - PQ_k^2$. \end{itemize} \item Output $Q_N$. \end{itemize} \end{itemize} \end{Algorithm}
+If two intervals should overlap, refine them such that they are either disjoint or their union has diameter smaller than $2^{-r - 3}/\ell$.
+In the latter case replace them with their union. \item Compute a linear $2^{-r - 4}$-interpolation $Q_0$ of $1/P$ at the centres of the intervals. \item Let $N = \lceil\log_2(3n)\rceil$. \item For $k = 1, \dots, N$: \begin{itemize} \item Put $Q_{k + 1} = 2Q_k - PQ_k^2$. \end{itemize} \item Output $Q_N$. \end{itemize} \end{itemize} \end{Algorithm}

-\begin{Remark} \begin{enumerate} \item The iteration employed in Algorithm \ref{Algorithm: PPoly division} is the well-known Newton-Raphson division method. \item In a practical implementation, the iteration should involve size-reduction, \ie degree reduction and rounding small coefficients to zero, to avoid blow-up of the degree. \item If $P \in \D[x]$ is any non-constant polynomial with $P(x) \geq b > 0$ on $[-1,1]$, we can apply Algorithm \ref{Algorithm: PPoly division} to $P/b$ and use it to compute an approximation to $1/P(x) = (1/b)\left/(P(x)/b)\right.$.
+\begin{Remark} \begin{enumerate} \item The iteration employed in Algorithm \ref{Algorithm: PPoly division} is the well-known Newton-Raphson division method. \item While, by Lemma \ref{Lemma: PPoly division polytime} below, Algorithm \ref{Algorithm: PPoly division} already runs in polynomial time, its practical performance can be improved significantly by employing, within the iteration, size-reduction techniques such as degree reduction and sweeping, maintaining rigorous error bounds. \item The resource usage of Algorithm \ref{Algorithm: PPoly division} is mainly dominated by the multiplication of polynomials with potentially large degree within the Newton-Raphson iteration.
+While the degrees can sometimes be kept small by the aforementioned size-reduction techniques, there are practical instances of the problem where the degrees grow quite large, resulting in poor practical performance, despite the algorithm being polytime.
+For more details, see Section \ref{Section: Experiments}. \item If $P \in \D[x]$ is any non-constant polynomial with $P(x) \geq b > 0$ on $[-1,1]$, we can apply Algorithm \ref{Algorithm: PPoly division} to $P/b$ and use it to compute an approximation to $1/P(x) = (1/b)\left/(P(x)/b)\right.$.
 If we know that $P(x) > 0$, without knowing a bound, we can use Corollary \ref{Corollary: PPoly maximisation} to find a lower bound $b > 0$, but since we need to witness that $b$ is above $0$, the complexity depends additionally on $\log_2(\inf_{x \in [-1,1]} P(x))$. \end{enumerate} \end{Remark}

 \begin{Lemma} Algorithm \ref{Algorithm: PPoly division} is correct. \end{Lemma} \begin{proof} Let $-1 = a_1 < a_2 < \dots < a_m = 1$ be the union of the boundary points and the zeroes of $P'(x)$, sorted in an increasing order, so that $1/P$ is monotone on each interval $[a_i, a_{i + 1}]$.
 On $[a_i, a_{i + 1}]$, let